 - Help residents feel more secure in their own homes, particularly the elderly and vulnerable, by reducing the fear of crime by knowing that neighbours and friends are nearby observing any suspicious activity

 - To build a two way communication with the Police

-Insurance companies may give a discount on household contents premiums to acknowledge the fact that people involved in Neighbourhood Watch schemes are a lower 'risk'.
-Research carried out by a leading insurance company suggested that residents in Neighbourhood Watch Schemes are six times less likely to be burgled than non-members.
+Insurance companies may give a discount on household contents premiums to acknowledge the fact that people involved with Neighbourhood Watch schemes are lower ‘risk’.
+This is backed up by a leading insurance company (Coop Insurance) stating (in 2016) that there are "40 per cent fewer incidents of theft in Neighbourhood Watch areas".

 How to join or set up a scheme

 Firstly, visit www.northamptonshireneighbourhoodwatch.co.uk You can enter your postcode on the homepage and it will indicate the Neighbourhood Watch scheme(s) nearest to that postcode.
 You can click on the nearest scheme and register to join.

 If you wish to set up a new scheme, assuming there is not an active scheme near you, follow the prompts to do so.
 Alternatively, you can email your district Neighbourhood Watch contact, as listed on the above website.
 They will guide you through the process and help you canvas your community/neighbourhood to build membership.
 A scheme can have as low as 5 or 10 members up to more than 500 and it can cover a single street or housing estate up to a whole village or small town.